 The main thing to remember is to stop if you are feeling tired.
 You may want to get home as quickly as possible, but getting home safely is by far the most important thing.
 Recognise that driving while jet lagged is never a safe thing to do.

-What can you do if someone else was driving while jet lagged and has caused an accident in which you were injured?
+What to do if you’re injured because someone else was driving whilst jet lagged

 Sadly, even if you do everything correctly, accidents can still happen that are caused by other people.
 If this happens to you, you could end up being hurt when you did nothing wrong.
 Injuries that are suffered in car accidents can range from whiplash to broken bones, and bruises to head injuries.
 It all depends on how bad the accident was, and what the circumstances of the crash were.